 - Is chipped tooth repair with bonding noticeable?

-No. Dr. Seguin selects a shade that matches your natural dentition beautifully.
+No. The doctors of Milford Dental and Associates select a shade that matches your natural dentition beautifully.
 With a final polish, the bonding is undetectable.

 - Does bonding strengthen teeth?